 This page shows typical marks from Plateelbakkerij Zuid-Holland (PZH).

-PZH was founded in the town of Gouda in South-Holland (Zuid-Holland) in 1898.
+PZH was founded in the town of Gouda in South-Holland (Zuid-Holland).

 Note - these marks do not apply to any other factory - only PZH

 Much more information on the PZH factory can be found throughout this site.